XgridInc/xkops/README.md

 ## 🚧 Road Map

-To report a new feature request or to report any issues or bugs encountered while using XkOps, please feel free to [create a new issue](https://github.com/X-CBG/xk8s/issues "create a new issue") on the project's GitHub repository or contact the development team at nbajwa@xgrid.co or sidra.irshad@xgrid.co via email.
+To report a new feature request or to report any issues or bugs encountered while using XkOps, please feel free to [create a new issue](https://github.com/X-CBG/xk8s/issues "create a new issue") on the project's GitHub repository or contact the development team via [Slack Channel](https://join.slack.com/t/xkopscommunity/shared_invite/zt-1u8xzjvvq-B52TJ2XE861v3KDvpA9UVg).
 The following features are currently either in progress or planned:

 - [X] Checking for observability tools in your Kubernetes cluster.
 - [X] Installing tools to mitigate risk.